To Act and React on Right Principles, not like Trump

 An adult does something because it is right.

 Maturity is a one-way street.
 At our level, we can look back and know a teenager, but a teen can’t look forward and know to do right from values and principles.
-Nor can Trump understand why France would give money and weapons to Ukraine as a grant instead of as a loan with a price tag.
+Nor can Trump understand why Macron would give money and weapons to Ukraine as a grant instead of as a loan with a price tag.

 To me, Trump ceased being any sort of world leader when, during a world crises, he lied about covid-19.
 The United States had a much greater casualty rate than Europe or Canada.
 Now he won’t lead the free world against Russia—He cannot think to do the right thing.